 Information Security Vulnerability Management, Session 1S.T.R.E.A.M/Technology Lab Courses - The Federal Reserve Bank of Chicago

 Type of Participant Targeted

-The Information Systems Vulnerability Management course is a one-week course intended for examiners with IT examination responsibilities but who may not have had university training in information technology.
+The Information Security Vulnerability Management course is a one-week course intended for examiners with IT examination responsibilities but who may not have had university training in information technology.
 At least one year of field examination experience is preferred.